5 Essential mudras and when to use them

 Chin Mudra:

 To practice chin mudra, touch the tip of the index finger and thumb, keeping the other finger straight.
 Your hands should be placed on the thigh with your palm facing up.
 Chin mudra symbolises consciousness, increased concentration, and energy in the body.
-Practising chin mudra helps in reducing lower back pain.
-The chin mudra practice connects the nerve pathway and power associated with chin Bindu, which governs abdominal breathing.
+Practising chin mudra helps reduce lower back pain.
+The practice connects the nerve pathway and power associated with chin Bindu, which governs abdominal breathing.

 When to use: Chin mudra is generally used in meditation or while practising ujjayi breath.